aosabook/500lines/contingent/chapter.rst

 I like where your head's at,
 particularly if it's still attached to you.
-While Python provides introspection facilities that will let a program examine the stack, it's true that these facilities don't quite match our need: we care when one *task* invokes another, which will be difficult to tease out from
+While Python provides introspection facilities that will let a program examine the real function call stack, it's true that these facilities don't quite match our need: we care when one *task* invokes another, which will be difficult to tease out from